Liam-Twomey/chemtools/README.rst

 ============

 ``fplcPlot.py`` is the entire program.
-To use it, you *can* just download the file, install the dependencies (``pandas`` and ``plotly``) in your python environment and use the script.
+To use it, you *can* just download the file, install the dependencies (``pandas``, ``plotly``, and ``pathlib``) in your python environment and use the script.
 It is also recommended to add the script to your system path, to avoid needing to specify the full path for every use.

 However, for convenience and ease of use, it can be installed as a tool with the `uv` package manager: